 Here is my most personal take with Orhan Pamuk.
 I had always a particular taste for his literary talents- I know this will annoy some of my loyal readers though:(- and here is an experiment of writing inspired by Nick Hornby’s Fever Pitch

-I don?t exactly know when the first time I read a Pamuk novel.
-It was probably in my first or second year in the college and I should have worked hard to go beyond the intellectualist consensus not to read him.
-That is, there was already a Pamuk buzz and ?intellectuals? do not read the popular.
-His current publisher in Turkey, Iletisim, had transferred him from another, Can, and though I hadn?t read him yet, I already heard the transfer price, that was a first in the history of Turkish literature I guess, and this had a negative affect on some of his would be readers.
+I don’t exactly know when the first time I read a Pamuk novel.
+It was probably in my first or second year in college and I should have worked hard to go beyond the intellectualist consensus not to read him.
+That is, there was already a Pamuk buzz and? intellectuals? do not read the popular.
+His current publisher in Turkey, Iletisim, had transferred him from another, Can, and though I hadn’t read him yet, I already heard the transfer price, that was a first in the history of Turkish literature I guess, and this had a negative effect on some of his would-be readers.
 But things change and I have a taste for the popular anyway.
-When I started to read Pamuk I had realized that he didn?t deserve to be popular (!), and hence Erkan?s infatuation with Pamuk novels begins.
+When I started to read Pamuk I had realized that he didn’t deserve to be popular (!), and hence Erkan’s infatuation with Pamuk novels begins.

 I would read The White Castle soon after the New Life.
-I remember buying it from Z., a friend of mine who now lives in France, who was a second hand book seller then.
+I remember buying it from Z., a friend of mine who now lives in France, who was a second-hand bookseller then.
 I bought bulks of books from him with super deals.
 He was a senior college student and while A. would sell quality socks, he would sell books.
-I remember looking through boxes of books and selecting bulks of book at their apartment.
+I remember looking through boxes of books and selecting bulks of books at their apartment.
 I had little money and he would let me pay in installments.
 He bankrupted soon.
 The White Castle is Mr. Pamuk’s most didactic novel.
-I find it the least powerful novel in terms of Mr. Pamuk?s literary talents.
+I find it the least powerful novel in terms of Mr. Pamuk’s literary talents.
 It is like a cultural pamphlet that questions our conceptions of the west and the east and looks for new cultural associations.
-Despite my dislike in literary aspects, it was a step forward in my own intellectual history of self alienation from my own cultural roots and radical political thinking.
+Despite my dislike of literary aspects, it was a step forward in my own intellectual history of self-alienation from my own cultural roots and radical political thinking.

 I read The Snow in the middle of my Houston years.
 I was never entirely happy with the literary power of it compared to previous novels but it was stunning contentwise.
-How could an author voice the insider’s mind in such a neat, realistic and persuasive way.
+How could an author voice the insider’s mind in such a neat, realistic, and persuasive way?
 That was a really studied novel.
 It was one of the best treaties on the state of Turkish politics (in fact in most of the cases literary talents in Turkey are better to portray the political scene than others in the field).
 I could detect the insiders’ voices all over the novel that gave an embodiment to Turkey’s complicated political life after the 28 February pseudo-coup.
-In my personal take it was a tribute to my old time politics and activism.
+In my personal take, it was a tribute to my old-time politics and activism.
 As Pamuk, I had left all behind.
-Even if I would go back to Turkey, it would never be same and I would only look at those political happenings from a distance.
-At the course of reading during Houston’s briefly cold days in the winter, I felt relief of an emancipation from the older types of politics and I felt sorrow for my youth days that were kind of wasted.
+Even if I would go back to Turkey, it would never be the same and I would only look at those political happenings from a distance.
+In the course of reading during Houston’s briefly cold days in the winter, I felt the relief of emancipation from the older types of politics and I felt sorrow for my youth days that were kind of wasted.
 A strong sense of loneliness with no apparent feeling of belonging is what I remember at the time of my return…

-Unlike most of the critiques; Cevdet Bey, i hang on my right to state that, is his least interesting novel.
-However, for those of us who keeps a distance from all major political attitudes in Turkish political history, this is guideline as a retrospective work in a literary form….
+Unlike most of the critiques; Cevdet Bey, I hang on my right to state that, is his least interesting novel.
+However, for those of us who keep a distance from all major political attitudes in Turkish political history, this is a guideline as a retrospective work in a literary form…